 But incarcerating an innocent parent is another form of child abuse, sentencing that person’s innocent children to a childhood without a parent, perhaps in unnecessary poverty.
 Truth and justice should be the objectives, never revenge.

-In some cases, it is quite clear that a child was shaken and abused.
+In some cases, it is quite clear that a child was abused.
 The perpetrator may have had a history of violence or hostility, a neighbor may have overheard the incident, or there may be other apparent injuries.
 In other cases, it is not so clear.
 A Texas prosecutor bemoaned the fact that it is difficult to get long prison terms for defendants.
 Defendants too often do not fit a criminal stereotype.
 "Some of it is based on the fact that you have these defendants who many times have had no prior criminal history and no past run-ins with the criminal justice system.
 They also usually have good character witnesses."11

 If defendants in these cases "usually" have good character witnesses and no history that would indicate a tendency toward violence, perhaps something is going on that doctors don’t yet understand!
 Perhaps not every defendant is factually guilty.

 Many articles deal with possible motives for shaking.
 Dr. John Caffey believed the most common motive is to correct minor misbehavior.
 "Crying" is often cited as the motivation, despite the fact that all babies cry.
 No distinction is made between defendants who historically have shown great tolerance for crying and those who are immature and expect children to meet their needs rather than vice versa.
 Much about defendants’ character and history is assumed without validation, i.e. that they are under stress, that they were abused as children, that they are emotionally unstable, that they have inadequate emotional support.